AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

 ```
 **Explanation :** Casting the datetime variable as DATE and TIME respectively, we will only get the DATE and TIME part of the initial value.

-**Aggregate the TotalAmount spent by each customer per month.** The first step would be separating the **Year** and the **Month** values from **TransactionDate** in order to diferentiate between the entries.
+**Aggregate the TotalAmount spent by each customer per month.** The first step would be separating the **Year** and the **Month** values from **TransactionDate** in order to differentiate between the entries.
 We should use a transformation step in the pipepline to create new entries just like we did last time.

 #### SQL snippet :